Pflugerville, TX City Council · Place 1

 Smart Growth

-Pflugerville needs growth east of SH-130 and thoughtful infill west, on our terms.
-Good jobs, strong tax base, less burden on homeowners.
+Pflugerville needs growth east of SH-130 and thoughtful infill west.
+Good jobs and a stronger commercial tax base reduce the burden on homeowners over time.

 Latest Updates